Orlando Auto Accident Attorney

 - Damage to a vehicle or other property over $500

-If an accident involves any of the above circumstances within a Florida municipality, you must report it to local authorities.
-An accident occurring within a county must be reported to the county sheriff or the closest Florida State Highway Patrol office.
+If an accident involves any of the above circumstances in Orlando, you must report it to local authorities.
+If the accident occurred in the county, you must report it to the county sheriff or the closest Florida State Highway Patrol office.

-If your accident caused any amount of property damage (even under $500), you must still submit a report.
-When you’re involved in a minor damage accident, you can download the Driver Report of Traffic Crash form.
+If your collision caused any amount of property damage (even less than $500), you must still submit a report.
+When you’re in a minor damage accident, you can download the Driver Report of Traffic Crash form.
 Once you complete the report, you may either email it to SelfReportCrashes@flhsmv.gov or mail it to:

 2900 Apalachee Parkway, MS 28